Best Brokers For Regulation And Safety 2026

 Filters

-To rank the top regulated brokers, we sorted providers by our proprietary Trust Score, a framework designed to assess the strength and reliability of a broker’s regulatory oversight.
+To rank the top brokers, we sorted providers by our proprietary Trust Score, a framework designed to assess the strength and reliability of a broker’s regulatory oversight and client safety.

 This score is built around several core criteria: the quality and number of regulatory licenses held, the broker’s track record with financial authorities, the transparency of its operations, and direct input from our expert review team.